This post may contain affiliate links. For more information, read my disclosure policy.

 • Cool Whip: Is the creamy part of the pie – use your favorite kind.

-• Crust: Use an Oreo pie crust (my recipe or store bought) or you can use any kind of crust.
+• Crust: Use an Oreo pie crust (my recipe or store bought) or you can use any kind of crust (a graham cracker crust is more traditional).

 Variations